microsoft/hlsl-specs/proposals/infra/INF-0004-inproc-outofproc-compiler-library-support.md

 This document is to propose building only the out-of-process support which gives the caller a more performant and secure solution.

-Visual Studio uses an out of process architecture for compilation which helps better utilize the power of the machine performing the compilation as well as isolating the code editor from any crashes that may occur during compilation.
+### Why have an api at all?
+Why not just run clang.exe yourself?

+Before diving into any details we should discuss why we even need an api at all.
+Why can't clients just execute the clang.exe with options and compile their shaders that way?
+They can and they will.
+Launching clang to compile a shader will be supported.

+A design requirement that cannot be satisfied with just executing clang with a command-line is _include handlers_.
+An include handler is a way for clients to hook into the compilation process and dynamically load dependencies when needed.
+We have already been asked by a game studio to support this feature.
+This can only be achieved if there is an api to support adding these handlers.

 ### Overview of api hosting differences

-Here are two common ways a library can be loaded and used.
+Here are two common ways an api can be loaded and used.

 * **In Process** - An application calls an api that loads compilation support into the application's process.
 All work is performed within the application's